 - Your locality: That matters because labor rates fluctuate depending on the localities and areas.
 And while you find some sort of services expensive in your area, some distant contractors are likely to do the job for you, on a budget.

 - The condition of your floors: This makes a difference because often the floors have been extremely worn out and you can’t possibly handle the removal project yourself.
-That’s when you’re left with no option but to hire professional tile removing services.
+That’s when you’re left with no option but to hire professional tile-removing services.

-- The area you’re dealing with: This means the total square footage of the area that will be your working site because both the materials and labor cost are calculated based on per square foot.
+- The area you’re dealing with: This means the total square footage of the area that will be your working site because both the materials and labor costs are calculated based on per square foot.
 So the greater the area that needs the treatment, the more you can expect to pay.

 P.S.
-You can even rent a tile removing machine for some time and after gaining appropriate knowledge, you can go for a try yourself.
+You can even rent a tile-removing machine for some time and after gaining appropriate knowledge, you can go for a try yourself.

 How much to remove the tile floor the DIY way is quite a relief for one’s budget since this, of course, is the scenario where you don’t have to pay for the services.

-However, it’s always a best and productivity enhancing idea to reward yourself during and after the project to keep things interesting!
+However, it’s always a best and productivity-enhancing idea to reward yourself during and after the project to keep things interesting!

-Still, if you’ve got enough nerves to go for it, we wish you the best luck and have got you the cost of supplies you’ll be needing.
+Still, if you’ve got enough nerves to go for it, we wish you the best of luck and have got you the cost of supplies you’ll be needing.

 For a rough estimate, the average cost to remove tile per square foot in terms of a DIY project can reach up to $1.50 per square foot